Last Updated on May 4, 2023 by Tina

-In December last year, we visited Immuki Island in Brgy.
-Paraoir, Balaoan, La Union.
+In December 2021, I visited Immuki Island in Brgy.
+Paraoir, Balaoan, La Union with my sister, niece, and nephew.
 I first heard about this island in 2018 when actress Bela Padilla visited it.
 I thought back then that the island is far from the shore and that you need to rent a boat to get to the island.
 But when my college classmate posted a photo of the place, I got curious so I messaged him to ask how to get there.
 He told me that during low tide you can walk to the island.
 I have no idea why I never bothered to research the place back then.

 (P.S.
 Some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a commission.
 Keep in mind that I link these products because of their quality and not because of the commission I receive from your purchases.
 The decision is yours, and whether or not you decide to buy something is completely up to you.
 Using my links costs you nothing extra and will help in maintaining this blog.
 Thanks for your support!)

 If you are looking for other things to do in La Union other than surfing, you can go swimming or cliff jumping in the lagoons of Immuki Island.
-Below is a complete guide to visiting the island.
+Below is a complete guide to visiting Immuki Island.

 Never Miss An Update